-Refinancing an investment property can represent an intimidating step for those that have never done it before.
-However, there’s no need to fear the process.
+In order to refinance rental property, homeowners need to familiarize themselves with the entire process.
+Intimidating as it may be, however, refinancing a rental property isn’t as hard as many people make it out to be.
 Instead, refinancing an investment property can pay significant and immediate dividends if approached correctly.
 Most notably, a timely home refinance can lead to better terms and, perhaps, a little more cash in your pocket every month.
 That said, there is a time and a place for such a strategy, so be sure to educate yourself and make sure it’s something you actually want to do.

 If you want to refinance a rental property, you must first fill out an application with a lender.
 Before you do, however, pay special considerations to the lender you intend to apply with, as each will have different qualification standards and requirements.
 In the event you find a lender you are comfortable proceeding with, you must then get all of your documents in order.
 Start putting together a packet of your most important documents, not the least of which include social security numbers and address of previous homes for at least a few years.
 In addition, you will also want to round up the following:

 Not unlike refinancing a primary residence, refinancing an investment property will require an appraisal.
 Once you have applied, and your loan has been reviewed, proceed to order an appraisal.
-The impending appraisal will determine how much the property is worth, and how much equity you have to play around with.
+The impending appraisal will determine how much the property is worth, and how much equity you have to refinance rental proeprty.

 Today’s interest rates set the perfect mortgage refinance example for those looking to ease their monthly obligations.
 Now is a great time for many to consider refinancing an investment property because rates are near historically low levels.
 Take a look at the following mortgage refinance example for a better idea of what I mean: